You have no items in your Shopping Basket.

 Traditional Total Contact Casting and the TCC-EZ device - A Comparative Case Study

-Marie Stirling, a Diabetic Podiatrist at Dr Gray’s Hospital in Elgin, was the proud winner of the Cosyfeet Podiatry Award 2016.
-She used her £1000 award money to help fund a study comparing traditional total contact casting (TCC) with the newer TCC-EZ roll-on device.
-In conducting her study, Marie was motivated by a desire to inform decision making about TCC methods, in order to promote the best possible outcomes for patients who require greater offloading than the removable devices which are readily available.
-Here she reports on her findings.
+Marie Stirling, a Specialist Diabetes Podiatrist at Dr Gray’s Hospital in Elgin, was the proud winner of the Cosyfeet Podiatry Award 2016.
+She used her £1000 award money to fund a pilot study examining the practical considerations of selecting a TCC method to use in clinic.
+She was motivated by a desire to inform decision-making by NHS Grampian about the use and methods of TCC, thereby achieving the best possible outcomes for patients who require greater offloading than the removable devices which are readily available.

-Diabetic Foot Ulceration is the most common cause of amputation in the UK, with over 169 amputations carried out per week1.
-Individuals with a Diabetic Foot Ulcer have an increased risk of premature death, myocardial infarction and fatal stroke2, therefore it is a serious and costly complication of diabetes, which must be managed effectively3.
+Diabetic foot ulceration is the most common cause of amputation in the UK, with over 169 amputations carried out per week.1 Individuals with a diabetic foot ulcer (DFU) have an increased risk of premature death, myocardial infarction and fatal stroke,2 therefore it is a serious and costly complication of diabetes, which must be managed effectively.3

-Total Contact Casting (TCC) is the recommended ‘gold standard’ treatment to off-load diabetic foot ulceration4,5.
-Patients with unilateral plantar ulcers treated by a TCC, can have their healing time reduced to a mean of 6 weeks6.
-The cast redistributes peak plantar pressure to the cast wall, reduces shear and restricts ankle motion, providing optimal off-loading7 and being irremovable by the fpatient, it ensures constant use8.
+Total Contact Casting (TCC) is the recommended ‘gold standard’ treatment to off-load DFUs.4,5 Patients with unilateral plantar ulcers treated by a TCC, can have their healing time reduced to a mean of 6 weeks.6 The cast redistributes peak plantar pressure to the cast wall, reduces shear and restricts ankle motion, provides optimal off-loading,7 and being irremovable by the patient, it ensures constant use.8

-Unfortunately, it is vastly underutilised due to a variety of factors such as the fear of causing complications, and the perceived complex application process9.
-Evidence from literature, however, cites TCC as a safe and effective method when applied to appropriate patients within a multi-disciplinary setting10.
-It is essential that practitioners applying a cast are fully trained and experienced11.
+TCC it is underutilised due to a variety of factors such as the fear of causing complications, and the perceived complex application process.9 Evidence from literature, however, cites TCC as a safe and effective method when applied to appropriate patients within a multi-disciplinary setting.10 It is essential that practitioners applying a cast are fully trained and experienced.11

 Traditional Total Contact Cast

-The Total Contact Cast has been established since the 1960s as a treatment for off-loading plantar ulceration12.
-Over the years the materials have been improved, but the basic principles still apply.
+The TCC has been established since the 1960s as a treatment for off-loading plantar ulceration.12 Over the years, materials have improved significantly, but the basic principles of treatment still apply.

 A layer of stockinette is applied from the foot to above the knee, felt covers the bony prominences, wadding bandage is applied interdigitally, and extends to the foot and leg.
 The casting material (e.g. Delta-Cast® Conformable) is then applied to the foot, extending to below the knee, with the ankle maintained at 90 degrees.
 Finally, a plaster sandal is fitted.

-The more recent development of the TCC-EZ device aims to simplify the application of a Total Contact Cast with the materials supplied in kit form.
+The more recent development of the TCC-EZ® device aims to simplify the application of a TCC with the materials supplied in kit form.

 The patient should ideally lie prone for the application of the cast, which is rolled onto the foot and leg.
-This ensures a tighter fit and makes it easier to maintain the ankle at 90 degrees.
-The TCC-EZ boot is then fitted.
+This ensures an optimal fit and makes it easier to maintain the ankle at 90 degrees.
+The TCC-EZ® boot is then fitted.

 The TCC-EZ Device